 Tenjindeira near Minakami is getting better known, but the Katashina Village area is just that little bit further off the shinkansen and freeway routes, so has received even less attention from western skiers and boarders.

-Size-wise Oze-Iwakura is more like Madarao, a smaller area that exploded in popularity thanks to a pro-active tree course and powder policy.
+Size-wise Oze-Iwakura Ski Resort is more like Madarao, a smaller area that exploded in popularity thanks to a pro-active tree course and powder policy.

 If the same happened here a similar effect would likely follow, because there are a decent amount of tree lines available if they opened them up.
 The powder courses on the trail map now have gradients up to 40°, and getting a bit lost late in the day I found some nice spots with knee deep snow begging to be slashed cutting between runs.